What’s It Like To Work at Eagle’s Nest

 What do people do on their days off?

 There is a great amount to do in the surrounding areas during your time off.
 Most staff members spend time with other staff who share their same time off and go off campus to explore Brevard, Hendersonville, and Asheville.
-These areas are great places for a concert, festival, movie or meal throughout the summer.
+These areas are great places for concerts, festivals, movies, or meals throughout the summer.
 There are also multitudes of campsites, day hikes, and waterfalls to enjoy in the surrounding areas, as well as an array of shops and restaurants to visit.

 What kind of training is there for staff?

-Staff members arrive 1 week to 3 weeks prior to the arrival of campers for staff training.
-We will spend one week of training all together.
+Staff members arrive about 2 weeks prior to the arrival of campers for staff training.
 This All Staff Orientation period is a wonderful opportunity to come together and learn more about the mission of Eagle’s Nest, the community we aim to create and uphold, and ways in which we can nurture and teach the campers who are attending during the upcoming summer.
-All Staff Orientation is mandatory for all staff members.
+All Staff Orientation is mandatory for all staff members unless indicated otherwise.

 enf_Eagle's Nest Camp campfire